 The University Catalog is the authoritative source for information on program requirements and courses.
 The Schedule of Classes is the authoritative source for information on classes scheduled for this semester.
 See the Schedule for the most up-to-date information and see Patriot web to register for classes.
 Requirements may be different for earlier catalog years.
 See the University Catalog archives.

-Highly-qualified Mason sociology majors may apply to the accelerated master's degree program.
-If accepted, students will be able to earn both a BA and an MA in sociology following satisfactory completion of 147 credits, sometimes within five years.
+Highly-qualified undergraduates in any major may apply to the accelerated master's degree program.
+If accepted, students will be able to earn both a BA in their chosen major and an MA in Sociology following satisfactory completion of 147 credits, sometimes within five years.
 See AP.6.7 Bachelor's/Accelerated Master's Degrees.